BirdhouseMN/hide-dashboard-menus-wp/README.md

 This plugin is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html), which means it's open-source software and free for anyone to use and modify.

 ---

-Feel free to expand upon these sections or add any other relevant details.
-A clear and informative README.txt file will help users understand your plugin and how to use it effectively.